How to Legally Move Money Offshore

 Attorneys Jon Alper and Gideon Alper

 Real estate within the United States cannot be effectively moved offshore.
-A U.S. court retains jurisdiction over domestic real property regardless of who owns it.
-For this reason, offshore trust planning focuses on liquid assets that can be physically custodied outside the country.
+A U.S. court retains jurisdiction over domestic real property regardless of who owns it, so offshore trust planning with real estate focuses on liquid assets that can be custodied outside the country.

 If a judgment creditor obtains a court order directing the account holder to transfer funds back to the United States, the account holder must comply.
 Refusal is contempt of court.
-The fact that the money is in a foreign bank does not matter because the person who controls the account is within U.S. jurisdiction.
-The court controls the person, and the person controls the account.
+The money sits in a foreign bank, but the person who controls the account is within U.S. jurisdiction—the court controls the person, and the person controls the account.

 An offshore trust breaks that chain.
-The settlor does not control the trust assets.
-The trustee does.
-When a U.S. court orders the settlor to repatriate trust funds, the settlor’s defense is that compliance is impossible because the trustee, not the settlor, holds legal authority over the assets.
-The trustee is a foreign entity operating under foreign law and is not subject to U.S. court orders.
+The settlor does not control the trust assets; the trustee does.
+When a U.S. court orders the settlor to repatriate trust funds, the settlor’s defense is that compliance is impossible because the trustee—not the settlor—holds legal authority over the assets.
+The trustee is a foreign entity operating under foreign law and is not subject to U.S. contempt orders.

 Moving money offshore through a trust triggers annual reporting obligations that continue for as long as the trust exists.
-These requirements are not optional, and the penalties for noncompliance are severe.
+The penalties for noncompliance are severe, but the filings themselves are routine for a CPA who specializes in international reporting.

-Form 3520 must be filed annually by the settlor to report the trust’s existence and any transactions with the trust during the year.
+Form 3520 must be filed annually by the settlor to report the trust’s existence and any transactions during the year.
 The penalty for late or incomplete filing is the greater of $10,000 or 35% of the gross reportable amount.

-Form 3520-A is the trust’s own annual information return, reporting the trust’s income, expenses, and distributions.
-Although the foreign trustee technically files this form, responsibility for ensuring it is filed falls on the U.S. settlor.
+Form 3520-A is the trust’s own annual information return, reporting income, expenses, and distributions.
+Although the foreign trustee technically files this form, the IRS holds the U.S. settlor responsible if it is not filed.

-FinCEN Form 114 (FBAR) must be filed by any U.S. person with a financial interest in foreign financial accounts whose aggregate value exceeds $10,000 at any point during the year.
+FinCEN Form 114 (FBAR) applies when foreign financial accounts exceed $10,000 in aggregate value at any point during the year.
 Trust accounts count toward this threshold.

 Form 8938 applies when specified foreign financial assets exceed $50,000 at year-end for single filers or $100,000 for joint filers.

 Annual tax compliance filing typically costs $2,000 to $4,000, handled by a CPA who specializes in international reporting.
-This cost is separate from the trustee’s annual administration fee and is part of the ongoing expense of maintaining the structure.
+This cost is separate from the trustee’s annual administration fee.

 An offshore trust does not reduce the settlor’s U.S. tax obligations.
-The IRS treats a self-settled foreign trust as a grantor trust.
-All income earned by the trust flows through to the settlor’s personal tax return.
+The IRS treats a self-settled foreign trust as a grantor trust, so all income earned by the trust flows through to the settlor’s personal tax return.
 The settlor pays the same federal and state income taxes as if the assets were held in a domestic brokerage account.
 The only additional burden is the reporting itself.

-Once funds reach the trustee’s account, the trustee invests and manages them according to the trust deed’s terms and the settlor’s stated investment preferences.
-In practice, most offshore trusts hold assets at established international custodians and banks in jurisdictions like Switzerland, Singapore, or the Channel Islands.
+Once funds reach the offshore trustee’s account, the trustee invests and manages them according to the trust deed’s terms and the settlor’s stated investment preferences.
+Most offshore trusts hold assets at established international custodians and banks in jurisdictions like Switzerland, Singapore, or the Channel Islands.

 The settlor does not lose practical access to the money during ordinary circumstances.
 The trust deed typically gives the trustee discretion to make distributions to the settlor as beneficiary.
-In normal times, the settlor requests a distribution and the trustee honors it.
-The process resembles a request to a domestic financial advisor, not an adversarial negotiation.
+In normal times, the settlor requests a distribution and the trustee honors it—a routine withdrawal process that resembles working with a domestic financial advisor.

-When a legal threat arises, the dynamic changes.
-The trustee activates the trust’s protective provisions and may restrict or suspend distributions to prevent assets from being reached by a creditor.
+When a legal threat arises, the trustee activates the trust’s protective provisions and may restrict or suspend distributions to prevent assets from being reached by a creditor.
 This restriction is the protection mechanism.
-It is also the reason the court cannot simply order the settlor to hand over the money: the settlor genuinely cannot access it without the trustee’s cooperation.
+The settlor genuinely cannot access the funds without the trustee’s cooperation, which is also why a court cannot simply order the settlor to hand over the money.

 Every U.S. state has a fraudulent transfer statute that allows creditors to challenge asset transfers made with intent to hinder, delay, or defraud.
 Timing is the biggest risk factor when funding an offshore trust.
-If a person transfers assets after a lawsuit has been filed or after a claim is reasonably foreseeable, the transfer is vulnerable to challenge under U.S. law.
+A transfer made after a lawsuit has been filed or after a claim is reasonably foreseeable is vulnerable to challenge under U.S. law.

 The safest approach is funding the trust during a period of financial stability when no claims are pending or anticipated.
-Cook Islands law imposes a one-year statute of limitations on fraudulent transfer claims.
+Cook Islands law imposes a one-year statute of limitations on fraudulent transfer claims against assets held in its trusts.
 Once that period passes from the date of transfer, the trust’s protection is at its strongest regardless of what happens later.

 Funding a trust after a claim exists is not impossible.
-The firm regularly establishes Cook Islands trusts after lawsuits have been filed.
-The trust deed includes a Jones clause that authorizes the trustee to pay the specific existing creditor under defined conditions, reducing fraudulent transfer exposure.
-The tradeoffs are higher contempt risk and a weaker negotiating position compared to pre-claim planning.
-But the settlement dynamic still works: the creditor must still pursue enforcement in the Cook Islands, which remains prohibitively expensive and procedurally difficult.
+Cook Islands trusts are regularly established after lawsuits have been filed.
+The trust deed includes a Jones clause that authorizes the trustee to pay the specific existing creditor under defined conditions, reducing fraudulent transfer exposure and providing a contempt defense.
+The tradeoffs are higher contempt risk and a weaker negotiating position compared to pre-claim planning, but the settlement pressure still works—the creditor must still pursue enforcement in the Cook Islands, which remains prohibitively expensive and procedurally difficult.

-Offshore trust formation costs $20,000 to $25,000 for a Cook Islands trust with an LLC, including attorney fees, trustee establishment fees, and entity formation.
-Annual maintenance runs $5,000 to $10,000, covering trustee administration, tax compliance filings, and custodial fees.
+Offshore trust formation runs $20,000 to $25,000 for a Cook Islands trust with an LLC, including attorney fees, trustee establishment fees, and entity formation.
+Annual maintenance runs $5,000 to $8,000, covering trustee administration and custodial fees.
+Tax compliance filing adds another $2,000 to $4,000 per year.

 The wire transfer itself carries minimal fees, typically $25 to $50 from the sending bank.
-There is no tax triggered by the transfer.
 Moving money from a U.S. bank account to a foreign trust account is not a taxable event.
 The taxable events are the same ones that would occur if the money stayed domestic: interest, dividends, and capital gains on the investments held within the trust.

 Gideon Alper